Hoffmann's pika

-Hoffmann's pika (Ochotona hoffmanni) is a species of mammal in the pika family, Ochotonidae, that is endemic to Mongolia.
-It is currently listed as endangered by the International Union for Conservation of Nature (IUCN).
+Hoffmann's pika (Ochotona hoffmanni) is a species of pika that is endemic to Mongolia.
+It is currently listed as an endangered species by the International Union for Conservation of Nature.

 Etymology

 The word "pika" was first coined by the Evenks of Siberia to describe the calls pikas use to communicate with each other.
 The genus name of Hoffmann's pika, Ochotona, was inspired by "ogdai," the term Mongolians use to refer to pikas.

 Taxonomy

 Hoffmann's pika is a member of the kingdom Animalia, the phylum Chordata, the class Mammalia, the order Lagomorpha, and the family Ochotonidae.
 It shares its family (Ochotonidae) with all other pikas, and the family Ochotonidae represents about a third of the diversity of the order Lagomorpha (which also includes hares and rabbits).
 The genus Ochotona is the sole extant genus of the family Ochotonidae, with the other extinct genera in Ochotonidae dating as far back as the Eocene.